Legal Aid’s Student Internship Program

 Eviction exhibit visit

-Legal Aid’s academic year internships are generally unfunded, but we can work with law schools to ensure that interns receive course credit.
+Legal Aid DC’s academic year internships are generally unfunded, but we can work with law schools to ensure that interns receive course credit.

 We have limited funding for full-time summer interns to help eliminate financial hardship for those who wish to pursue a career in public interest law and increase racial diversity and diversity of lived experiences in the legal profession, specifically in legal services.